 Team managers are responsible for day to day management of the social work teams and supervise the social workers recruiting, approving and supervising foster carers.
 They also monitor the matching of children to available carers, dealing with complaints and representations and producing activity reports and statistical returns.
+They also coordinate with workforce learning and development to ensure that foster carers meet training requirements and National Minimum Standards for fostering.
 These people work with the staff in the fostering social work teams and supervise the social workers to ensure good practice.